-This alternative best fits the planned redevelopment of the site, which equire some soil excavation, grading, and soil management, and also includes site infrastructure that could be used as an environmental cap/barrier.
-Soil would be excavated largely from the western portion of the site which currently has a higher grade and would be used onsite to the extent possible, with excess soils being
+This alternative best fits the planned redevelopment of the site, which requires some soil excavation, grading, and soil management, and also includes site infrastructure (building, pavement, landscaping/hardscaping) that would be used as an environmental cap/barrier.
+Additionally, a passive vapor mitigation system would be installed beneath the building with infrastructure to convert the system to active if necessary.
+Natural attenuation would be used to address residually affected groundwater.
+The site would be listed on the WDNR database to notify the public of residual soil and groundwater impacts.

 - 1. Effectiveness This alternative would be effective at reducing the magnitude of the existing risk, while maintaining protection from direct contact exposures to site workers and the public. - 2.
 Implementability The implementability of this alternative is high.
-The use of engineered barriers and institutional controls in conjunction with the WDNR database for soil contamination is an existing proven mechanism, with no fewer disruptions to the Site and less unnecessary soil handling. - 3.
+The use of soil disposal, engineered barriers, vapor mitigation systems, and institutional controls in conjunction with the WDNR database for soil contamination is an existing proven mechanism, with no fewer disruptions to the Site and less unnecessary soil handling. - 3.
 Cost Compared to the complete excavation and offsite landfill disposal of impacted soil remediation alternative, the associated capital costs for this option are much lower than Alternative 2. - 4.
-Sustainability The United States Global Change Research Program finds that the Midwest region will likely see future climate changes that include an overall increase in winter and summer temperatures, increasing numbers of hot days, and an increasing numbers of wet days.
-Climate change impacts to this alternative are expected to be minimal as the site is not near a coastline or in a floodplain.
-This alternative would generate some greenhouse gases due to the need to transport some impacted soils to an area landfill, but would be less than Alternative 2.
-These soils would also use some amount of volume in the landfill, however it would be less than Alternative 2 and would therefore be considered a "greener cleanup" of the various options considered.
+Impact of Potential Extreme Weather Events The United States National Oceanic and Atmospheric Administration (NOAA) finds that the Midwest region will likely see future changes to climate that include an overall increase in winter and summer temperatures, increasing numbers of hot days, and an increasing numbers of wet days.
+Related impacts to the Limited Soil Excavation and Off-Site Disposal with On-Site Soil Management, Engineering and Institutional Controls, and Vapor Mitigation Alternative are expected to be minimal as the site is not near a coastline or in a floodplain.